-I am purchasing a new build house in Hyde benefiting from help to buy.
-The developers would not reduce the price so I negotiated 6k of additionals instead.
-The house builders rep advised me not disclose to my lawyer about the deal as it would adversely affect my loan with the lender.
+I am buying a new build house in Hyde with a loan from Alliance & Leicester .
+The builders refused to reduce the amount so I negotiated 6k of additionals instead.
+The property agent advised me not disclose to my lawyer about this deal as it could impact my loan with Alliance & Leicester .
 Is this normal?.

 All lenders require a Disclosure of Incentives Form from the developer of any new build, converted or renovated property, It is available online from the Lenders’ Handbook page on the CML website.
 CML form is completed and handed to the lender's surveyor when the inspection is done.